Epstein ex Ghislaine Maxwell loses bail bid for 5th time

 Maxwell, 59, has been incarcerated since last July.
 She has pleaded not guilty to charges including sex trafficking and conspiracy that allege she recruited at least four females for Epstein to sexually abuse between 1994 and 2004.

 Her trial was recently moved from July to November.
-Opening statements are scheduled for late in the month.

 Epstein killed himself in a federal Manhattan lockup in August 2019 while he awaited a sex trafficking trial.